etiennebouteille/HighonClouds/README.md

 HighonClouds
 ============

-High On Clouds aims to provid a beautiful and intuitive weather experience.
+High On Clouds aims to provide a beautiful and intuitive weather experience.